Our Space and House Rules

-In addition to rotating group shows and thematic exhibits, The Salon will feature projects created in collaboration by artists and children.
+In addition to rotating group shows and thematic exhibits, The Salon features projects created in collaboration by artists and children.

 THE LIVING ROOM

-Stories in all shapes will be shared on The Stage, from tales told in the oral tradition to performances of dance, music and theater.
+Stories in all shapes are shared on The Stage, from tales told in the oral tradition to performances of dance, music and theater.

 THE STUDIO LABS

 This is where experiments in creativity happen.
-Get your handa dirty with clay, paint, and other mediums.
-Organized workshops and ‘lab time’ will be open to all, so be sure to drop by to explore, experiment and express yourself!
+Get your hands dirty with clay, paint, and other media.
+Organized workshops and ‘lab time’ are open to all, so be sure to drop by to explore, experiment and express yourself!

-The home of our artist-in-residence, The Studio offers Museum visitors the chance to learn about creative inspirations and artistic techniques directly from and artist!
-Each resident artist will also share the works they create during their residency through Open Studios and a culminating exhibit.
+The home of our artist-in-residence, The Studio offers Museum visitors the chance to learn about creative inspirations and artistic techniques directly from an artist!
+Each resident artist shares the works they create during their residency through Open Studios and a culminating exhibit.

 Our House Rules